 Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant Program

 On August 2, 2011, Congress passed the Budget Control Act (BCA) of 2011, which put into place an automatic process of "across-the-board" Federal budget cuts, known as the sequester, to take effect if Congress failed to enact legislation to reduce the Federal deficit by March 1, 2013.
 Congress did not act and the sequester is now in effect.
-Due to the budget cuts all Federal TEACH Grant awards are subject to a 7.2% reduction.
+Due to the budget cuts all Federal TEACH Grant awards are subject to a percentage reduction set by the U.S. Government.
 At this time the university does not know how long the sequester will be in effect but will provide information as it becomes available.

 The University of St. Thomas participates in the U.S. Department of Education's Federal TEACH Grant Program.
 You are strongly encouraged to read the information below before applying for the Federal TEACH Grant.
 Note: You will need to reapply each academic year.
 The applications are available below.

 The TEACH Grant Program will provide up to $4,000 in funds per academic year to students who plan to teach full-time in high-need subject areas at schools that service students from low-income families.
 The grant amount will vary by term based on your actual enrollment and whether your program is classified as on-campus or off-campus (i.e. cohort programs).
 The total maximum grant amount will not exceed $8,000 for a TEACH-eligible master's degree program.

 Please note: Because total financial aid must not exceed the cost of attendance, receiving a Federal TEACH Grant may reduce your eligibility for other sources of financial aid.